Protesters removed from House of Lords as peers debate controversial laws

 One of the protesters said they were from the environmental activist group Extinction Rebellion.

-The protesters were all wearing T-shirts bearing the slogan Protect Human Rights.
+The protesters were all wearing T-shirts bearing the slogan Defend Human Rights.

 The upper chamber was adjourned for five minutes.